jeflugo/100-days-of-code/log.md

 ### Day 2: April 21, 2024

-**Today's Progress**: Still a simple challenge, a responsive navbar **Thoughts:** Recalled a lot of things about tailwind and how to setup a vite enviroment with react, also was able to use my favorite icon package "react icons" so that was nice.
+**Today's Progress**: Still a simple challenge, a responsive navbar.

+**Thoughts:** Recalled a lot of things about tailwind and how to setup a vite enviroment with react, also was able to use my favorite icon package "react icons" so that was nice.